Payroll Help

 Background

-The state of Colorado’s Paid Family and Medical Leave Insurance (FAMLI) program takes effect in 2023.
+The state of Colorado’s Paid Family and Medical Leave Insurance (FAMLI) program became effective in 2023.
 Employees and, if applicable, employers fund the paid family leave program.
 All employers are responsible for withholding premiums from employee wages.
 Employers with 10 or more employees must also contribute.
 You may be exempt from participating if you offer a private paid family leave plan to employees that has been approved by Colorado’s Department of Labor and Employment’s FAMLI Division.

+Effective 1/1/2024, the wages for Colorado PFML rules were changed to be taxed on Gross Wages rather than SUTA wages in 2023.
 For more information, check out the Colorado Family and Medical Leave Insurance Program (FAMLI) website.

-How much is the Colorado FAMLI premium?
+What is the Colorado FAMLI premium?

-• The total combined tax rate for 2023 and 2024 is 0.90% per employee.
+• The total combined tax rate for 2026 is 0.88% of wages per employee.

 Here’s a breakdown of Colorado FAMLI premiums: